qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/network_analysis.rst

         assign Т = ТТ
     add point А to path

-At this point we have path, in the form of the inverted list of vertices (vertices are listed in reversed order from end point to start one) that will be visited during traveling by this path.
+At this point we have the path, in the form of the inverted list of vertexes (vertexes are listed in reversed order from end point to start point) that will be visited during traveling by this path.

 Here is the sample code for QGIS Python Console (you will need to select linestring